JeroSQ/FloodIt/README.md

 It's about ~3100 lines of code without counting the classes in the icon package since those were not written by me.
 I'm using the JTattoo library for the app's looks.

 Most of the code variables, classes, comments, packages are in Spanish since I'm from Argentina.
+I have a version of it with all the strings translated to English, I just need to package it and push it.

 Thanks for reading!